yasutakatou/goVernance/README.md

 Define the action name, difference threshold, and alert command to be notified if the threshold is exceeded
 <br>
-note) Diff comparisons are made for both increased and decreased values, similar to the Linux diff command.
+note) Diff comparisons are made for both increased and decreased values, **similar to the Linux diff command**.
 That is, if one resource is replaced by another name, it is treated as two differences.

 ### [(actions)]

 Define the name of the action in [ ] and the command to execute.
-Multiple commands can be listed.
-The last command executed is compared to the last execution, and if the difference exceeds the threshold defined in [define], an alert is issued.
+Multiple commands can be listed. **The last command executed is compared to the last execution**, and if the difference exceeds the threshold defined in [define], an alert is issued.

 ### config example